mtlynch/resticpy/docs/index.md

 - `snapshot_id`: ID of snapshot to restore (default: `latest`)
 - `include`: String specifying a pattern to include, exclude everything else
-- `exclude`: A list of file patterns to exclude from restore operation
 - `target_dir`: String specifying output directory to place restored data

 ### Returns